bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ### Web API - Swagger configuration sample

-Swagger is the World's Most Popular API Tooling. by Using this sample you can findout how to customize web api in bit.
+Swagger is the World's Most Popular API Tooling. by Using this sample you can find out how to customize web api in bit.

 Read [first part of "Swagger and ASP.NET Web API"](http://wmpratt.com/swagger-and-asp-net-web-api-part-1/).
 We follow the second part in [Bit Identity Server](/bit-identity-server.md).